apache/pulsar/site2/website/versioned_docs/version-2.7.0/deploy-monitoring.md

 - [apache-pulsar-grafana-dashboard](https://github.com/streamnative/apache-pulsar-grafana-dashboard): a collection of Grafana dashboard templates for different Pulsar components running on both Kubernetes and on-premise machines.

  ## Alerting rules
  You can set alerting rules according to your Pulsar environment.
-To configure alerting rules for Apache Pulsar, you can refer to [StreamNative platform](https://streamnative.io/docs/latest/configure/control-center/alertmanager) examples or [Alert Manager](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) alerting rules.
+To configure alerting rules for Apache Pulsar, refer to [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).